geeofree/geeofree/src/blogs/ts-basics.md

 name = 3.14    // Error, `number` is not a valid `string` type.
 ```

-Here even though the type wasn't defined for the `name` variable,
+Here, even though the type wasn't defined for the `name` variable,
 TypeScript still assigned it with a `string` type because of the
 value that the variable was set to.